snur206/reading-notes/401/class3notes.md

 ## Using Scanner to read in a file in Java

 Scanner is useful to take an input and breaks it down into tokens.
 They use white space to seperate the tokens.
+It also supports tokens for all of the Java language's primitive types except for char.

 ## Things I want to know more about

+Using Scanner for Java and the exceptions in Java.